Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 Whether or not six line wrasses can live with clownfish is completely up to the personality of the individual fish.
 I, personally, kept a six line wrasse with ocellaris clowns (Amphiprion ocellaris) and never had a problem.
 Other hobbyists have had their clownfish killed overnight.

 If you desperately want to keep your clownfish alive, then do not add a six line wrasse.
-There are also a few other species of clown that might be able to tolerate possible aggression instead.
+There are also a few other species of clown that is able to tolerate possible aggression instead.

 Some varieties of maroon clown (Premnas biaculeatus) can grow to be very large, which could possibly intimidate the wrasse.
 Tomato clowns (Amphiprion frenatus) can also get to be very big and are one of the most aggressive species, making them a good candidate as a six line wrasse tankmate.